gravitational/careers/challenges/systems/challenge-1.md

 * Avoid concurrency and networking errors.
 Most of the issues we've seen in production are related to data races, networking error handling or goroutine leaks.
 We will be looking for those errors in your code.
 * Security.
-Use strong authentication and simplest, but robust authorization.
+Use strong authentication and a simple, but secure, authorization scheme.
   Set up the strongest transport encryption you can.
 Test it.

+The primary factor in the team's decision is overall code quality.
+We are looking for the highest possible quality with the smallest possible scope that meets the requirements of the challenge.

 ## Trade-offs

 Write as little code as possible, otherwise this task will consume too much time